 Nimali Fernando, MD, MPH

-Heidi is at her core, passionate about connecting busy families with great resources available to make their lives easier, healthier and all around more fulfilling.
-In her current position as the Director of Operations and Marketing for Fredericksburg Parent and Family Magazine, Heidi has spearheaded many programs helping local families feel more connected with the community, including Play with your Plate, a partnership with Doctor Yum where in area restaurants rehabilitate their kids menus to offer healthier dining options.
-Prior to her time with FredParent, Heidi was the founding Executive Director for Blue Star Families, a non-profit organization created to support, empower and connect military families.
+Heidi is at her core, passionate about connecting busy families with great resources available to make their lives easier, healthier and all-around more fulfilling.
+Growing up with a younger brother diagnosed with Type 1 Diabetes at the age of 3, she knows first hand how important it is to understand the connection between food and health and to empower families to celebrate the affordability, ease, and deliciousness of healthy, fresh food.
+Heidi is the President of HD Solutions, a small, woman-owned consulting firm specializing in marketing, social media, and project management.
+Prior to starting HD Solutions and her time with clients like Fredericksburg Parent and Family Magazine, Heidi was the founding Executive Director for Blue Star Families, a non-profit organization created to support, empower and connect military families.
 Her background also includes eight years in roles as a Shopping Center Marketing Director in California, Maryland, Virginia and Hawaii, and 13 years as a small business owner with Barefoot Moments Custom Photography.
-In her personal life, Heidi and her husband Dave stay busy with their active sons aged 13 and 9 with the typical school, sports and extra-curricular activities and enjoy making time to run, hike, surf, ski and travel as much as life allows.
+In her personal life, Heidi and her husband Dave stay busy with their active sons aged 21 and 17 with the typical school, sports, and extra-curricular activities and enjoy making time to run, hike, surf, ski, and travel as much as life allows.

 Santhi Nair, MD

 Santhi was born in India.
 Her family moved to the United States when she was 5 years old.
 She earned a Bachelor’s Degree in Science from The George Washington University.
 She earned her Medical degree from Ross University School of Medicine (Dominica, West Indies).
 She completed her Pediatric Residency and Chief Residency at Crozer Chester Medical Center in Pennsylvania.
 She went on to work as an Attending Physician in General Pediatrics at The Children’s Hospital of Philadelphia.
 In 2006 she and her husband moved to Fredericksburg, VA to be close to their families.
-Currently she is practicing pediatrics at The Community Health Center of the Rappahannock Region in Fredericksburg, VA.
+Currently she is practicing pediatrics at ALL Pediatrics of Lakeridge/Lorton in Virginia.
 She is Board Certified with the American Board of Pediatric and is a Fellow of the American Academy of Pediatrics.
 Dr. Nair is very passionate about fighting the epidemic of Obesity.
 She is and wants to be involved in promoting a Heart Healthy Lifestyle for her patients and her community.
 Her husband Sudeep Menachery is a physician at the Hematology Oncology Associates of Fredericksburg.
 Together they have two daughters, Riya and Rehka.
-She enjoys spending time with her family, cooking, gardening, reading, travelling and experiencing different cultures.
+She enjoys spending time with her family, cooking, gardening, reading, traveling and experiencing different cultures.